Prowlcorp/Pokemon-Showdown-VProwl/sim/SIM-PROTOCOL.md

 - `move MOVESPEC zmove`, to use a z-move version of a move

-- `move MOVESPEC max`, to Dynamax/Gigantamax and make a move

 - `switch SWITCHSPEC`, to make a switch

 `MOVESPEC` is: